Sinus Pressure and Excess Mucus:

 - if it does not go away within a week from its onset

-- go see your doctor
+- go see my doctor

 - otherwise it will linger on for a long time